chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 Both Unix and Windows experiences could be better.
 For Windows, cmd.exe is guaranteed to exist on the system, but that's about as much good as you can say for it.
-It's a vestigial component that still shows signs of its 1970's CP/M heritage even in 2014, and as Windows admins turn to powershell or are nudged toward it (often by Microsoft itself), it's asking a lot for people to know how to use legacy cmd to accomplish tasks.
+It's a vestigial component that still shows signs of its 1970's CP/M heritage even in 2014, and as Windows admins turn to PowerShell or are nudged toward it (often by Microsoft itself), it's asking a lot for people to know how to use legacy cmd to accomplish tasks.
 Most likely, users of powershell\_script will choose to run powershell.exe in the not\_if and only\_if blocks, and if